 They sent me a whole box of products, but since I knew I wanted a cinnamon cake, I was so happy to see the cinnamon in the box.
 I buy Simply Organic spices all the time, they are so fresh and fragrant.

-This cake was very tricky to nail.
-I was after a firm, somewhat dense texture that is more noticeable in a bundt cake.
-Bundt cakes need a lot of moisture for me, so they don't dry out quick.
-I didn't want a super soft/light cake like a traditional cake.
-It was so hard getting that firm, yet super moist texture.
-I honestly thought I would lose my mind during the process.
-If you are a long-time follower of my blog, then you know my #1 go-to flour is almond flour.
-It is what gives so much moisture and replaces all the oil in my cakes.
-To this day, there is no gluten-free flour, blend combo that can match it in taste and texture for me.
-But since I use it quite often, I tried really hard to create this holiday cake nut-free.
+I tried really hard to create this holiday cake nut-free.
 Nearly killed me, but I did it, lol.
+I like to use almond flour a lot, but finally nailed this recipe without it!
 Hope all you nut-free peeps appreciate it.
 There was no getting around the no-coconut in addition to nut-free though.
 I needed a good amount of fat so it wouldn't be dry as a hockey puck.
 Good thing though, is there is NO coconut flavor.
 It is completely masked by everything else going on in the cake.

-Well, that and the bundt pan I used gave it a gorgeous design.
-But as beautiful as the design is, I have to admit, I wasn't a real fan of how it baked up in it, versus a more dome-shaped bundt pan.
+Also, as beautiful as this bundt pan is, I have to admit, I wasn't a real fan of how it baked up in it, versus a more dome-shaped bundt pan.
 It just doesn't cook really even, especially when dealing with vegan and gluten-free.
 So, I'd recommend a more rounded dome bundt pan.

 Hope you all love this Vegan Gluten-free and Oil-free Cinnamon Caramel Bundt Cake!